 Conduct a logical review

-Remember me mentioning earlier how hindsight and what if CAN sometimes be helpful and insightful?
+Remember me mentioning earlier how hindsight and what-ifs can sometimes be helpful and insightful?

 Well, it’s true but you have to be smart about it.

 It also helps if you put your logical hat on and put your emotional hat to one side for a moment.
-In a nutshell, no wallowing or pity parties allowed.
+In a nutshell, no wallowing or pity parties are allowed.

 The point of looking back in time for this exercise is to help you make a better choice next time or to not make the same mistake again.
 Either way, it’s to benefit you moving forward.
 It is definitely not an exercise that should hold you back.